gabenespoli/resampling/README.md

 Once the sampling has been completed, the CIs can be used to obtain the point of stability of the average using the `RSGetPointOfStability` and a specified threshold.
 The results can also be plotted using `RSFigure`.

+See the comments within each function in `ResamplingTool.R` for a complete list of parameters and their default values.

 ## Tutorial

 First, source the tool: